 - Chow Chow

 A Colorado State University study is working to identify the nutritional, environmental, lifestyle, and genetic risk factors for cancer in Golden Retrievers.
+CSU, the University of Wisconsin-Madison and the University of California-Davis are also recruiting healthy, middle-aged dogs for a study to develop a cancer vaccine.

 Environmental factors can play a role in causing cancer for any breed.
 For example, second- and third-hand smoke is a known factor for causing canine disease.